- 43 shares

 “As a check do this: Hop to the LinkedIn search box on the left hand side and plug in your target title…does your LinkedIn profile appear?
 If not, then you need to work on “blanding” that title!”

 By “blanding” she means minimizing the words that aren’t the ones that people looking for candidates like you will be searching on LinkedIn.
 (More about this in #3 below)

 2. Typos, misspellings, abbreviations, and spacing issues

-LinkedIn and other search engines may not recognize phrases that vary from the exact words in any way.
+LinkedIn and other search engines may not recognize phrases that vary in any way from the exact words.